Grow your super

 - have lodged a tax return for the relevant financial year

 - not have exceeded your after-tax contributions cap for the relevant financial year

-- have a total super account balance of less than $1.6 million on 30 June of the previous financial year.
+- have a total super account balance of less than $1.7 million at the end of 30 June 2021.